 I have a weird obsession with clean counter tops – something that seldom happens because mail seems to ALWAYS accumulate at one end no matter how hard I try.

 And then there’s the issue of having to store the appliance in what I lovingly refer to as the junk cabinet – where all random kitchen gadgets live 95% of their life.

 But then Brandy got the Kitchen Aid spiralizer attachment and brought it over for me to try out on these basil and mint squash noodles from Amie Valpone’s cook, Eating Clean and now here I am, contemplating another damn kitchen gadget.

-28 or so years later though, my brain is full of that stuff and spiralized zucchini noodles are the closest I’m getting to deep fried curly fries.
+28 or so years later though, my brain is full of that stuff and spiralized zucchini noodles (or any other veggie noodle) are the closest I’m getting to deep fried curly fries.

 Amie’s book is filled with over 200 plant-based recipes free of gluten, dairy, soy, refined sugar, eggs, corn and processed ingredients.

 How she even came up with that many recipes blows my mind but after slowly making my way page by page through the book and looking at each one, I’m even more impressed because the quality of these recipes is on point.

 Real food, wholesome ingredients and a simple, clean outlook on health is what you’ll find.